ameliarahman/ameliarahman.github.io/_posts/2023-12-17-join-on-coalesce.md

 <script src="https://gist.github.com/ameliarahman/21a61ca6a27c5773abb0ce7b828efd1e.js"></script>

-On the first try, I use `Case When` expression to fetch the data:
+On the first attempt, I use `CASE WHEN` expression to fetch the data:
 <script src="https://gist.github.com/ameliarahman/79b0ea419f49a543f8325057508e2bf9.js"></script>
-The `EXPLAIN ANALYZE` result:
+The `EXPLAIN ANALYZE` result is shown in the following image:
 ![](../assets/img/join_coalesce/explain1.png)

-Change the query using `Coalesce` expression in the condition.
-Refers to <a href="https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-coalesce/" target="_top"> PostgreSQL COALESCE </a>, The COALESCE function accepts an unlimited number of arguments.
+Change the query using `COALESCE` expression in the condition.
+Referring to <a href="https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-coalesce/" target="_top"> PostgreSQL COALESCE </a>, The COALESCE function accepts an unlimited number of arguments.
 It returns the first argument that is not null.
 If all arguments are null, the COALESCE function will return null.

 <script src="https://gist.github.com/ameliarahman/fb05c5691c48b01cce65c5f537512425.js"></script>
-See how the EXPLAIN ANALYZE demonstrates a significant result compared to the previous query:
+See how the EXPLAIN ANALYZE demonstrates a significant improvement compared to the previous query:

 ![](../assets/img/join_coalesce/explain2.png)